Kurds buy arms, fear infiltration as Islamic State eyes Arbil

 “Of course people are scared.
 Is Arbil threatened?
 Yes, it is in danger.”

-The Sunni militants - rejected by al Qaeda as too extreme - have seized tanks, machineguns and other heavy weapons from Iraqi soldiers who fled their advance through the north by the thousands in June, giving them unprecedented momentum.
+The Sunni militants - rejected by al Qaeda as too extreme - have seized tanks, machinegunes and other heavy weapons from Iraqi soldiers who fled their advance through the north by the thousands in June, giving them unprecendented momentum.

 The march on Arbil they began on Thursday is the biggest security threat to the city since former Iraqi dictator Saddam Hussein’s troops menaced the region.
 The group is notorious for beheading or shooting anyone who defies them.